kubernetes/kubernetes/cluster/images/etcd/README.md

 Upgrades to any target version are supported.
 The data will be automatically upgraded in steps to each minor version until the target version is reached.

-Downgrades to the previous minor version of the 3.x series and from 3.0 to 2.3.7 are supported.
+Downgrades to the previous minor version of the 3.x series is supported.

 #### Permissions